drengskapur/agentexec/README.md

 ## Architecture and Design Patterns

-Omnivex follows a **modular, client-based architecture**, with each key function (e.g., packaging, API integration, TUI) encapsulated in its own component.
+agentexec follows a **modular, client-based architecture**, with each key function (e.g., packaging, API integration, TUI) encapsulated in its own component.
 This approach ensures clean separation of concerns and maintainability.

 - **Factory Pattern**: Used to initialize client connections (e.g., `APIClient`, `PackagerClient`, `UnpackagerClient`) based on user configurations and dependencies.
 - **Command Pattern**: Commands for package management, deployment, and API requests are encapsulated in functions that execute specific commands (e.g., `ListGiteaRepos` in `api.go`).